Accounts: Defaults vs. Custom

 One thing you can do - and I highly recommend that you do this, but give it some serious thought, and work out a system first - is to modify the Defaults settings, and the settings for any important Custom accounts (ie, important financial accounts) sites in such a way as it would be difficult to guess how you had modified them, but easily reproducible (by you) if it became necessary.
 To expand on this, if you find yourself with a need for a lot of Custom accounts, you could use a different account Group for each type of account (which is what I do) - e.g., one for unimportant accounts (like online forums, etc), and one for financial accounts - and create unique settings for each Group, instead of for each Account.

 Another way to add another layer of security is to develop a simple yet not easily guessable pattern of adding/replacing characters in your generated passwords that is stored in one place that black hats/crackers haven't figured out how to access yet - your head.
 For example, you could add a certain character (for example, the '$'), in the 3rd position of every generated password.
-So, when PasswordMaker populates your password field, you'd have to place your mouse in the field, place the cursor in the 3rd character position, and manually enter the '$' character.
+So, when PasswordMaker populates your password field, you'd have to place your mouse in the field, move the cursor to the 3rd position, and manually enter the '$' character.

 Of course, this is also subject to being detected by keyloggers, but you can confound them yet again by inserting the cursor directly where you need it to go with the mouse - but we are getting a tad ridiculous now... ;)